Good Intentions, Unexpected Outcomes: When Leadership Techniques Backfire

 1. Cultivate Paradoxical Thinking

 Train yourself to hold opposing ideas simultaneously.
 Ask, “How might both of these conflicting ideas be true?”
+This opens up new possibilities and solutions.

 2. Embrace Discomfort